toshivc/O_C-Phazerville/README.md

 ```
 pio run -e oc_prod -t upload
 ```
-Various build environment configurations exist in `platformio.ini`.
-To build all the defaults, simply use `pio run`
+Alternate build environment configurations exist in `platformio.ini` for VOR, Buchla, etc. To build all the defaults, simply use `pio run`

 ### Credits

-Shoutout to Logarhythm for the fantastic **TB-3PO** sequencer.
+Shoutout to Logarhythm for the incredible **TB-3PO** sequencer.
 To herrkami and Beni for their work on **BugCrack**.
 Beni also gets massive props for **DrumMap** and the **ProbDiv / ProbMelo** applets.
 And of course thank you to Chysn for the fantastic framework from which we've all drawn inspiration.